-These free GED Science Lessons are provided by the Onsego.
+These free GED Science Lessons are provided by Onsego.

-Onsego offers a complete GED Prep Course that GED Testing Service recognizes as 100% aligned with the GED test.
+Onsego offers a complete GED Prep Course that GED Testing Service qualifies as 100% aligned with the GED test.

 Topics included are Scientific Practices, Life Science, Physical Science, and Earth and Space Science.